bukaiqiaode/blog/Jenkins/0001_set_up_Jenkins_on_Ubuntu.md

 Find the password to unlock Jenkins, following [document](https://jenkins.io/doc/book/installing/#unlocking-jenkins)

 On my Ubuntu, password can be found by using command `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` or `cat /var/log/jenkins/jenkins.log`

+## Step 6
+> _Estimation: 20 minutes_

+The work is quite straight-forward, just follow the documentation to install plug-ins and create administrator user.

 ## Back to [index](./index.md)